 - 1. Students are not admitted to a course exam unless they have fulfilled the obligation to attend mandatory educational activities for the relevant course.
-In appropriate cases, a student may be conditionally admitted to an exam at his/her request, pending a final decision on admissibility from the board of examiners. - 2.
-A student will be permitted to start with a placement if he or she has achieved at least 10 ECTS for the preceding master's courses and has submitted a concept research proposal. - 3.
+In appropriate cases, a student may be conditionally admitted to an exam at their request, pending a final decision on admissibility from the board of examiners. - 2.
+A student will be permitted to start with a placement if they have achieved at least 10 ECTS for the preceding master's courses and has submitted a concept research proposal. - 3.
 Permission to start writing the thesis is only obtained under the condition that the student has received a passing grade for the research proposal.